cainiaokan/gulp-url-prefixer/README.md

 Set matched attributes

-#### options.cdn
+#### options.prefix
 Type: `string\function`
 Default: `http://localhost/`

-cdn url used to prefix the local paths. if it's a function, return value will be used as cdn url.
+used to prefix the local paths of assets. if it's a function, the return value will be used.

 ```js
 const path = require('path')